Lehoczky/frontend-tools/README.md

 # Frontend tools

-Collection of utilities to make frontend development easier.
+Collection of utilities and guides to make frontend development easier.